rupor-github/win-gpg-agent/README.md

 ```

 * `gui.debug` - turn on debug logging.
 Uses `OutputDebugStringW` - use Sysinternals [debugview](https://docs.microsoft.com/en-us/sysinternals/downloads/debugview) to see
 * `gui.pindialog.*` - since gpg-agent starts pinentry which in turn calls Windows APIs to show various dialogs often due to the timing resulting dialog could be left in the background.
-Those parameters specify artificial delay and name/class for window to be attempted to be brought into foreground forcefully
+Those parameters specify artificial delay and name/class for window to be attempted to be brought into foreground forcefully.

 ### sorelay.exe